niccokunzmann/python-recurring-ical-events/README.rst

 ICal has some complexity to it:
-Events, TODOs and Journal entries can be repeated, removed from the feed and edited later on.
+Events, TODOs, Journal entries and Alarms can be repeated, removed from the feed and edited later on.
 This tool takes care of these circumstances.

 Let's put our expertise together and build a tool that can solve this!